Majchrzak knocks out second seed Musetti from Tata Open, Vesely also bows out | Sports-Games

 - India

-Kamil Majchrzak pulled off the second big upset of the tournament by knocking second seed Lorenzo Musetti out of Tata Open Maharashtra while talented Emil Ruusuvuori sent packing defending champion Jiri Vesely here on Friday.
+It turned out to be a day of upsets at the Tata Open Maharashtra as Kamil Majchrzak knocked second seed Lorenzo Musetti while defending champion Jiri Vesely also made exit along with two more seeded players, here on Friday.

-Returning extremely well and using the drop shots quite effectively, the 95th ranked Polish player eked out a 6-2 7-6(5) 6-4 win over the world number 66 in two hours and 13 minutes to advance to the semifinals.
+Returning extremely well and using the drop shots quite effectively, the 95th ranked Majchrzak from Poland eked out a 6-2 7-6(5) 6-4 win over the world number 66 Musetti in two hours and 13 minutes to advance to the semifinals.

 The top seed and world number 15 Aslan Karatsev has already exited the event after a loss in the second round at the hands of qualifier Elias Ymer.